 Following the completion of my PhD research project funded by Cancer Research UK, I took up a post in science communication at an international educational charity, before returning to Cancer Research UK to specialise in connecting people to cancer research taking place in Scotland.

-After working as a cancer researcher in the lab myself, I feel incredibly privileged to be joining Make 2nds Count as the charity’s first Research Manager, where I’ll be focusing on a research strategy we hope can make a real difference to people affected by secondary breast cancer in near-time.
+After working as a cancer researcher in the lab myself, I feel incredibly privileged to be joining Make 2nds Count, where I’ll be building a research programme and developing strategies we hope can make a real difference to people affected by secondary breast cancer in near-time.

 Interesting fact - I don’t work Mondays as I volunteer in my local community as a peer educator at a breastfeeding support group with the help of my two wee girls.